Data Centers in Serbia

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal server solutions are available, providing dedicated compute resources for performance-intensive applications.
-Providers like Hivelocity and phoenixNAP offer deployment options in the region.
+Bare Metal Bare metal server solutions are available, offering dedicated compute resources for performance-intensive applications.
+Providers such as phoenixNAP offer deployments in the region, supporting custom hardware configurations.

 Power Analysis

-Power Grid Reliability: The power grid in major commercial centers like Belgrade is well-engineered and supports the uptime requirements of modern data centers.
-Facilities typically feature multi-substation support and N+1 or 2N redundant power systems to ensure service continuity.
+Power Grid Reliability The power grid in major commercial centers like Belgrade is generally stable and suitable for supporting data center operations.
+Modern facilities are engineered with substation redundancy and backup power systems to ensure high uptime.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Serbia are concentrated in and around Belgrade, the nation's capital and primary economic engine.
-This proximity provides low-latency connectivity to the financial services, technology, and media industries headquartered there.
+Proximity To Key Business Districts Data centers in Serbia are concentrated around Belgrade, the nation's capital and primary economic hub.
+This proximity serves the city's finance, technology, and logistics industries, providing low-latency infrastructure for local operations.

 Natural Disaster Risk

-Serbia has a moderate overall disaster risk profile, with a rating of 3.4 out of 10 as of September 2025.
-The risk assessment indicates that while the country is relatively safe from many catastrophic events, specific hazards require careful site selection and facility engineering.
+Serbia has a moderate overall disaster risk profile, with an INFORM Risk score of 3.4 out of 10, as of September 2025.
+The risk profile is primarily defined by specific, localized natural hazards rather than widespread, catastrophic events.